boxcolli/go-transistor/README.md

-# pepperchat
+# pepperlink
- Full Chat app backend system
+  distributed pubsub system with sink and realtime subscription